JennyP21/3D-Portfolio/README.md

 ### Credit

-This project was built with the help of Mosh Hamedani in his newest React course.
+This project was built with the help of Lama dev YT Channel.

-Link to course site https://codewithmosh.com/
+Link to course site https://www.youtube.com/watch?v=qALsVa-V9qo